findmypast/vaultex/README.md

 # Vaultex

-A very simple read only client that authenticates and reads secrets from HashiCorop's Vault.
+A very simple read only elixir client that authenticates and reads secrets from HashiCorop's Vault.

 ## Installation